NextGenTechBar/HemmTree/README.md

   3) <b>Updating version number</b><br>
         Update the number in the file code_version.txt in this repository to reflect the number you just incremented FirmwareVer to in the code.
   4) <b>Commanding the firmware update</b><br>
-        At the next reboot, each ESP32 will compare the current FirmwareVer number to the one on GitHub, then download and flash the new .bin file if the GitHub number is greater than the local one.
+        At the next reboot, each ESP32 will compare the current FirmwareVer number to the one on GitHub, then download and flash the new .bin file if the GitHub number is different than the local one.
 During a firmware update, the LED strip will display spotted white.
 DO NOT unplug it during this time.
 If you would like to issue a firmware update immediately, you can send the command 'FIRMWARE_UPDATE' to the topic ('GUHemmTree' at the time of writing), over MQTT and this will instruct all online ESP32s to check for a new firmware version.
 Note: you can manually issue MQTT instructions via http://www.hivemq.com/demos/websocket-client/

 <br><br>